 Price | Custom (requires sales conversation) |

-The Team plan nearly triples the contact limit and adds SSO, more Bombora intent topics, and product activity signals included rather than as an add-on.
+The Advanced plan nearly triples the contact limit and adds SSO, more Bombora intent topics, and product activity signals included rather than as an add-on.
 Five seats accommodate a small RevOps or SDR team.
 The Demandbase integration becomes available at this tier.
+DataAgent is available as an add-on for teams that need CRM data quality and deduplication management.

 |---|---|

-👉 The Bottom Line: Team suits growing GTM teams at software companies, but hidden pricing and a limited seat count create friction for organizations trying to budget or expand adoption.
+The Bottom Line: Advanced suits growing GTM teams at software companies, but hidden pricing and a limited seat count create friction for organizations trying to budget or expand adoption.

 Common Room Enterprise Plan: Custom Pricing